ven-ajie/examples/README.md

 ===

 - Prioritise long over short (since short is a bit riskier).
 Short only for balancing (offsetted margin to avoid liquidation and allow higher long position)
-- Its better to place equity in many accounts with small balances
 - Focus on protecting capital instead of making transactions
 - Cut loss
+- Allow risk position update by e mail/telegram

 Basic premises:
 - All up, will be go down.
 And, vice versa
-- Profit is earned slowly
+- Profit is earned slowly.
+Rely on small but continuos 24 H transactions instead of big one time transaction